The customer experience (or CX) is the new battlefield in today’s competitive business world.

-Here I list 6 practical ways that can help your business deliver better customer experience.
+Here I list 6 practical ways that can help your business deliver a better customer experience.

 1. Listening to your customers from Omni-Channel

-Prior to providing customer service, it is important to listen to your customers from omnichannel.
+Prior to providing customer service, it is important to listen to your customers from an omnichannel.

-Social listening is reliable for companies to engage with more customers in real-time.
-With social media scraping tools, companies are able to automate the process of collecting customer feedback from webs with less effort and lower labor costs.
+Social listening is reliable for companies to engage with more customers in real time.
+With social media scraping tools, companies are able to automate the process of collecting customer feedback from the web with less effort and lower labor costs.